 Broxtowe Borough Council must ensure that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and used economically, efficiently and effectively.
 The Council also has a duty under the Local Government Act 1999 to secure continuous improvement in the way its functions are exercised.
-Governance is about how the Council ensures that it is doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.

 In discharging this overall responsibility, the Council must put in place proper governance arrangements to manage its affairs.
-The Council must ensure that there is a sound system of governance (incorporating the system of internal control) based on the principles of CIPFA's Code of Delivering Good Governance in Local Government Framework.
+The Council must ensure that there is a sound system of governance (incorporating the system of internal control) based on the principles of CIPFA/SOLACE's Code of Delivering Good Governance in Local Government Framework.